angelmz/learn-elixir-with-tests/hello-world.md

     - The `/0` besides `say_hello` in the above sentence stands for the amount of argumens `say_hello` takes in.

 - `IO.puts` prints a line to stdout and returns an `:ok` atom when it has finished exectuting successfully.

   - Atoms are constants that represent a name or a string.
 They commonly used as message names in Elixir's process-oriented programming model.
 The `:ok` atom is a common convention in Elixir to indicate that a function or operation has completed successfully.

+- `elixirc` is used to compile Elixir source code files into bytecode that can be run on the Erlang Virtual Machine (VM).

 ## How to test